 There are a lot of choices to make in a short time when you’re in transit.
 Here are a few of the unknown factors that guests have to deal with and the solutions that might help:

-Mileage may vary on what you consider good, but there are a host of guest opinion-based forums and restaurant review websites and apps that can help.
-You may even consider googling what your available options are when you land, while you’re on the plan.
+Mileage may vary on what you consider “good,” but there are a host of guest opinion-based forums and restaurant review websites and apps that can help.
+You may even Google your available options are when you land, or while you’re still on the plane.
 For anything you are unfamiliar with, try sites like Tripadvisor, Yelp, Zagat, Foursquare, or OpenTable to get a feel for what might work for you in your limited time.

-A close secondary factor into what makes for a good restaurant is what the menu has to offer.
-Again, most restaurant websites and apps offer the information that you need to make a quick and informed choice.
-If you notice a lot of items on the menu, take a moment to look them up on one of the aforementioned sites to get a sense of their turnaround time.
-Be wary of the Paradox of Choice, which not only can bog you down, but slow down other guests and the kitchen.
+A close secondary factor into what makes for a good restaurant is what the menu offers.
+Again, most restaurant websites and apps provide the information that you need to make a quick and informed choice.
+If you notice a lot of items on the menu, look them up on one of the sites above to get a sense of their turnaround time.
+Be wary of the Paradox of Choice, which not only can bog you down but slow down other guests and the kitchen.

-This is where wait list metrics shown on a screen outside or inside the restaurant really shine, by letting you know specifically the time from ordering to actually eating.
-Various waitlisting apps also serve to give an idea of how busy a restaurant may be, respective to your time.
+It’s in this waiting stage where waitlist metrics shine.
+The information keeps guests updated from ordering to eating.
+Various restaurant reservation systems also serve to give an idea of how busy a restaurant might be, respective to your time.

 About the Author